lazaret/archeobases/archeobases/branches/1.9.x/build_scripts/README.txt

 usage :
-$ python build.py
+$ python build.py --no-site-package buildenv

+This script is based on the virtualenv bootscrapt, so his usage is nearly the same.

 The buid.py script do :
 - bootstrap the virtualenv environment
-- install ne necessary prerequistes
+- install the necessary prerequistes
 - lauch the bitten slave

 The bitten slave then :